jiah29/jiah29/README.md

 - 👋 Hi, I’m @jiah29
-- 👀 I’m interested in artificial intelligence, machine learning, cognitive science, geography, ethics of technology & learning more about social issues
+- 👀 I’m interested in software dvelopment, geography, ai, ethics of technology & learning more about social issues
 - 🌱 I’m currently a computer science and gis graduate at University of Toronto
-- 📫 How to reach me: my email is jiahao.choo@mail.utoronto.ca
+- 📫 How to reach me: my email is jiahaochoo2002@gmail.com

 <!---
 jiah29/jiah29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.